Abdul Rahman Kamara: Kallon F.C.

 Kamara played on Sierra Leone National Premier League side Kallon F.C. five seasons until 2008.

 Dynamo Pervolia

 Dynamo Pervolia signed Kamara 2008 and he played there 2 seasons.

 Enosis Neon Paralimni FC

 Kamara signed a new contract with Enosis Neon Paralimni FC on August 25, 2010.

 ASIL Lysi

-ASIL Lysi has signed Kamara on a three-year lucrative contract on July 22, 2011, at the Grigoris Afxentiou stadium in Larnaca, Cyprus.
+ASIL Lysi signed Kamara on a three-year lucrative contract on July 22, 2011, at the Grigoris Afxentiou stadium in Larnaca, Cyprus.

 International career

 Kamara represented Sierra Leone as part of the U-17, U-20 and U-23 National Teams.
 Before his senior team debut he has represented Sierra Leone in junior competition in the 2005 Meridian Cup taking Spain, Turkey, France and Portugal.
-After this he won three trophy’s, helped FC Kallon to eliminate Nigeria champions Ocean Boys in 2007, but went out of the competition by the present Ivorian champions Asec Mimosas, was part of the FC Kallon squad that played under 19 competitions in Italy and France the same year.
+After this he won three trophies, helped FC Kallon to eliminate Nigeria champions - Ocean Boys- in 2007, but went out of the competition by the present Ivorian Champion Asec Mimosas.

+Abdul was part of the FC Kallon squad that played under 19 competitions in Italy and France the same year.